U.S. Federal Financial Aid

 October 1: The earliest date you can file the Free Application for Federal Student Aid (FAFSA) for the school year beginning next September.

-Please contact the TUJ Bursar's Office at tujbursar@tuj.temple.edu regarding tuition charges and payment information.
+Arrow-Large Please contact the TUJ Bursar's Office at regarding tuition charges and payment information.

 Releasing Your Student Record

 Temple University, Japan Campus follows both U.S. and Japanese regulations - the U.S. Family Educational Rights and Privacy Act (FERPA) and Japanese privacy law.
 Therefore, TUJ cannot disclose a student's educational records without written consent.
-In order for TUJ to process a student's financial aid application, it is important that students complete the procedures below.
+In order for TUJ to answer questions from a third party about financial aid, it is necessary that students submit both FERPA and ERR waivers.

 GI Bill and Veterans Benefits